AdamAufdi/AdamAufdi.github.io/_projects/1_project.md

 Mounting solutions were selected based on functional requirements rather than uniformity.
 High-heat or precision-critical components (notably the lidar units) were mounted using **1/16” bent steel sheet metal** to increase thermal conductivity and prevent deformation.
 Other components were mounted using **3D-printed fixtures**, enabling fast iteration at low cost.

-This approach allowed the platform to remain mechanically stable while still supporting ongoing experimental changes.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">